Course Details

 Qualifications Frameworks in Ireland and the UK

 The Irish and UK qualifications authorities have collaborated on initiatives that promote the transparency, recognition and mobility of qualifications between our respective jurisdictions.
-The qualifications authorities in the UK and Ireland have agreed the qualifications frameworks in operation, Brexit will not impact this agreement.
+The qualifications authorities in the UK and Ireland have agreed on the qualifications frameworks in operation, Brexit will not impact this agreement.
 Further guidance on this framework is available here.

 During this programme, you will learn to assess, treat and where appropriate refer athletes for specialist advice and intervention.
 You will learn to provide immediate care of injuries and basic life support in a recreational, training and competitive sporting environment.
 You will learn to plan and implement a unique rehabilitation programme for each athlete you treat.
 The practical techniques you will acquire, include sport and remedial massage for injury prevention and rehabilitation.